 Temporary stays with a view to providing services not covered by a specific agreement and which extend beyond 90 working days per calendar year are not governed by the bilateral agreement on the free movement of people but must satisfy the requirements in force relating to the labor market in Switzerland (Foreign Nationals Act [FNA], the Order on admission, stays and carrying on a gainful activity [OASA] along with the FNA and OASA directives).
 If these conditions are met, European citizens will be issued an EU/EFTA residence permit for the duration of the service provision.

 What are the procedures in terms of employment law?

 Companies wishing to temporarily assign workers in Switzerland must prove that they meet the working and salary conditions prevailing in Switzerland.
 The Federal Law on workers assigned to Switzerland and the Order on workers assigned to Switzerland, in force since June 1, 2004, establish the minimum working and salary conditions which must be guaranteed for assigned workers by declaring that a certain number of standards currently in force in Switzerland are applicable to such workers.
 In addition to provisions on minimum pay, these companies must also respect the rules relating to worker protection (particularly concerning working hours and breaks, health and safety at work as well as the protection of pregnant women and new mothers).
-All of these conditions are regularly checked and penalties may be imposed if they are not respected (Entsendung von Arbeitnehmenden in die Schweiz (only in german), National wage calculator of the State Secretariat for Economic Affairs, Allgemeinverbindlicherklärung von Gesamtarbeitsverträgen: Weisungen über Beiträge (only in german), Employee protection).
+All of these conditions are regularly checked and penalties may be imposed if they are not respected (Entsendung von Arbeitnehmenden in die Schweiz (only in german), National wage calculator of the State Secretariat for Economic Affairs, Wage calculator SGB (in German), Allgemeinverbindlicherklärung von Gesamtarbeitsverträgen: Weisungen über Beiträge (only in german), Employee protection).

 What are the procedures in terms of social security?